likehopper/redmine_sla/doc/EXAMPLE-02.md

 ## View SLA into an issue

-When you go to a project's issue, you should see the SLA appear if it matches with the status and priority.
+When you go to a project's issue, you should see the SLA appear if it matches with the status and priority:
 <div style=" width:50%; height:50%; " >

 ![Redmine SLA - Example 02 - 12](images/example_02/redmine_sla_doc_example_02_12.png)
 </div>

+## implementation of this example with the APIs

+You can deploy this example on a fresh Redmine with this bash script [Script Example 02](scripts/EXAMPLE-02.bash) which use the plugin's API.

+> **_REQUIREMENTS:_** The code requires curl and jq commands.

+> **_NOTE:_** The code has not been optimized to precisely highlight the use of APIs.

 ## Roles